 Check out: Montane, Craft, North Face, Peak Performance, Salomon, Newline

 Remember: Cotton is your worst enemy when running in an arctic climate.
+It is a rough material, which can rub your skin raw.
+Plus, you'll freeze!
 Do not wear cotton clothing during the Polar Circle Marathon and Half Marathon.
+Instead, high-performance clothing will decrease your chances of getting blisters and calluses.

 Three layers on your legs are likely to be too much.
 The top layer on your legs must have wind protection and preferably thermal functionality.
 A base layer under a winter tight will work if the tight has wind protection.
 Alternatively a normal winter running tight may work fine as base layer under a pair of windproof running pants.